Germany Employer of Record

 - St. Stephen’s Day

-In the event of occupational illness or accident, the Continuation of Remuneration Act gives employees the right to receive sick pay up to 100% of salary for six weeks.
+In the event of illness or accident, the Continuation of Remuneration Act gives employees the right to receive sick pay up to 100% of salary for six weeks.

 Health insurance for German employees is funded by the national social security system, but some professionals, especially executive employees, often request supplementary health and life insurance or an allowance in lieu of additional coverage.